Nebrix/Warp/README.md

 If you are using another Linux-based system, you can compile Nebrix-PackageManager using the following command:
 ```
 go build -o nebrix src/main.go
+alias nebrix='./nebrix'
 ```
 This will compile and build Nebrix-PackageManager for your system.

+## Note
+if you use the .deb or .rpm updating from command line is not available yet